 If you’re going to use a non-GF bun, by all means you have GOT to try a bakery-fresh onion roll/bun!
 The flavor totally compliments the burger and just adds that little something extra!
 We move around a LOT but I can always seem to find these babies in the bakery section of our local grocery stores.

 Hunt them down if you can!
 They’re such a great pairing for these spicy chickpea veggie burgers.

 You’ll also want to get your hands on some avocado oil!
-I’ve been having quite the love affair with the Ellyndale Naturals Avocado Oil I order from NOW Foods.
-It’s delicate enough to be whisked into salad dressings and sauces and versatile enough to withstand high heat cooking, making it hands-down my favorite pan-frying and sautéing oil on the planet.
+I’ve been having quite the love affair with it lately.
+It’s delicate enough to be whisked into salad dressings and sauces and versatile enough to withstand high heat cooking, making it hands-down my favorite pan-frying and sautéing oil.
 It’s super tasty and high in healthy monounsaturated fats + vitamin E. Love it!